 As part of its operations, the Group securities financial assets, generally through the sale of these assets to structured entities which issue securities to investors.
 Upon sale of financial assets that qualify for de-recognition, the relevant financial assets are de-recognized in their entirety and a new financial asset or liabilities is recognized regarding the interest in the unconsolidated recognized vehicles that the Group acquired.
 Upon sale of financial assets that do not qualify for de-recognition, the relevant financial assets are not recognized, and the consideration paid by third parties are recorded as a financial liability.
-Upon sale of financial assets that partially qualify for de-recognition, where the Group has not retained control, it recognized these financial assets and recognized separately as assets or liabilities any rights and obligations created or retained in the transfer.
+Upon sale of financial assets that partially qualify for de-recognized separately as assets or liabilities any rights and obligations created or retained in the transfer.
 Otherwise the Group continues to recognize these financial assets to the extent of its continuing involvement in the financial asset.